Australian & NZ Motorcycles

 Bolger

-Manufactured Bolger's Motor Works, 275 Toorak Road (cnr Chapel St), South Yarra, Victoria.
+Manufactured at Bolger's Motor Works, 275 Toorak Road (cnr Chapel St), South Yarra, Victoria.
 Sidney Bolger constructed a limited number motorcycles from c.1904 to 1907.

 Advertised as an agent for Swift cars, Dec 1905.
+Mentioned in The Argus Nov 1910.

 Sources: Robert Saward; Trove NLA